montjoie/NRC/readme.md

    In this mode, the client relies on a config file that keeps all the internal details, like :
       - board ip : where you give only the name so the ip will be deduced automatically
-      - relays pin mapping : simplifies the way to address relays, instead of having the pin address for a dedicated board you just ask for relay.
+      - relays pin mapping is read from the server side : simplifies the way to address relays, instead of having the pin address for a dedicated board you just ask for relay.

    This configfile is the ini format.

    Thus, with the previous example we can send a "on" command like this :

-   python3 ci-client.py -c nrc.cfg on -u bbb1 -r relay1
+   python3 ci-client.py -u bbb1 -p relay1 on